joniles/mpxj/mkdocs/docs/howto-write-planner.md

 # How To: Write Planner files

-[Gnome Planner](https://wiki.gnome.org/Apps/Planner) is a simple corss platform planning tool.
+[Gnome Planner](https://wiki.gnome.org/Apps/Planner) is a simple cross platform planning tool.
 MPXJ can be used to write a schedule as a Planner file, which the Gnome Planner application can open.